hpc-uk/archer-benchmarks/README.md

 The benchmark suite contains both application and synthetic benchmarks.
-The appplication benchmarks have been chosen with input from the user community to represent the performance of their research that can exploit large scaling.
+The appplication benchmarks have been chosen with input from the user community to represent their research.
+The initial aim was to find benchmarks that demonstrate the performance of their research that can exploit large scaling.
+For those applications where the scale-out benchmarks cannot run on small numbers of nodes we have supplemented them with a smaller benchmark to compare the node performance.
 The synthetic benchmarks have been chosen to provide an understanding of the limits of performance of different components of the service.

 The selection of the benchmarks is described in an ARCHER white paper: